scrogatl/bookish-fortnight/README.md

-MSSQL Application Stack on Azure Function and Azure SQL
+MSSQL Application on Azure Functions and Azure SQL
 ====================================================

+This project deploys a complete, observable web application and database environment into Microsoft Azure.
+The purpose is to create a realistic, cost-effective environment for demonstrating full-stack observability with New Relic.

+This example runs on Azure Functions and Azure SQL.

+TODO: Add a static web site to serve the content rather than the Azure Function.

 ## Requirements: